Making of: Floral Embroidery in San Antonio Castillo Velasco, Oaxaca, Mexico

 Crafts is a living and permeating practice in Oaxaca.
 You cannot escape it.
 Every town remains true to their iconic crafts, from textile to ceramic to woodcarving, dyeing and glass making and more.
 The signature cloth of San Antonio Castillo Velasco is a tightly packed rainbow-tones floral embroidery.
 Miriam Campos, who comes from a family of embroiderers, introduced me to her family during my last visit.

-For the flattering floral embroidery that is covering a traditional blouse, 4 main needlework techniques are used: open thread work, flat embroidery, crochet and decorative smocking.
+For the flattering floral embroidery that covers a traditional blouse, 4 main needlework techniques are used: open thread work, flat embroidery, crochet and decorative smocking.
 The drawing of patterns is the key, done by the designing artisan with her signature motifs/styles.
 She then usually pass on to an embroiderer with the coloured threads.
 But the choice of where colours go is mostly the embroiderer’s decision.
-So the colour combos are the embroiderer’s express.
-Therefore, each piece (unless is for competition or exhibition) is collaborative work in the family or community.
+So the colour combos are the embroiderer’s expression.
+As a result, each piece (unless is for competition or exhibition) is collaborative work in the family or community.

 My visit coincided the third day of Dia de los Muertos (the Day of the Dead).
 On this day, the San Antonio Castillo Velasco community takes part in a grave decoration competition in the cemetery, where families would come together to create floral art to cover their loved ones.
 It is a valuable practice to respect, adorn and 'spend time with' those who passed.